-Breast cancer screening (mammograms)

-- One baseline mammogram between the ages of 35 and 39 - One screening mammogram every 12 months for women age 40 and older - Clinical breast exams once every 24 months
+What you must pay when Services that are covered for you you get these services Breast cancer screening (mammograms) Covered services include: There is no coinsurance. copayment, or deductible One baseline mammogram between the ages of 35 and for covered screening mammograms.
+One screening mammogram every 12 months for women age 40 and older Clinical breast exams once every 24 months Cardiac rehabilitation services Comprehensive programs of cardiac rehabilitation services that You pay \$0 copay for include exercise, education, and counseling are covered for Medicare covered cardiac members who meet certain conditions with a doctor's order. rehabilitation services.
+The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac Authorization is required rehabilitation programs. for these services.
+You are also covered for Medicare covered: Pulmonary Rehabilitation Services Supervised Exercise Therapy for Symptomatic Peripheral Artery Disease (PAD) Services Cardiovascular disease risk reduction visit (therapy for cardiovascular disease)

-There is no coinsurance, copayment, or deductible for covered screening mammograms.

-Cardiac rehabilitation services

-Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's order.

-.
-The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs.

-You pay \$0 for Medicare-covered cardiac rehabilitation services.

-Authorization is required for all rehabilitation therapy services.

-Cardiovascular disease risk reduction visit (therapy for cardiovascular disease)